Alemi7523/Alemi7523.github.io/index.md

 |Exeggcute     |10    |            |      |
 |**Pyukumuku** |10    |            |      |
 |**Sandygast** |5     |            |      |

+Be sure to catch a **Pyukumuku**, we will need to have caught it for the PictoZumi Quest.

 Time to go to Deep Terajuma Jungle which is the north exit just north of the one leading to Terajuma Beach.